MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2013/element-devicecapability.md

-For info about device capabilities that are supported starting with the app package manifest for Windows 8 Windows Store apps, see [**DeviceCapability**](https://msdn.microsoft.com/library/windows/apps/dn423266).
+For info about device capabilities that are supported starting with the app package manifest for Windows 8 UWP apps, see [**DeviceCapability**](https://msdn.microsoft.com/library/windows/apps/dn423266).

 For more info about capability declarations, see [App capability declarations](https://msdn.microsoft.com/library/windows/apps/hh464936).